Pershing County Coronavirus Disease 2019 Information Page

 |Sources: Nevada Health Response website, Pershing County Board of Health - County Health Officer.

-Positive cases include both symptomatic, patients that test positive and present symptoms of COVID-19 infection, and asymptomatic patients that carry the virus, but have no symptoms.
+Confirmed cases is a cumulative total that includes both symptomatic, patients that test positive and present symptoms of COVID-19 infection, and asymptomatic patients that carry the virus and can spread it to others, but present no symptoms.

 News & Updates